hluska/hluska.github.io/_posts/2016-02-20-my-startup-journey-part-one.md

 desc: It has been nearly five years since I left my position at Netsecure Technologies.
 In that time, I have been involved in three different teams, gone through several pivots, and learned many lessons.
 ---

 In May 2011, I left an excellent job at a local startup called Netsecure Technologies.
-Our flagship product (SmartSwipe) had become a huge part of my life, the team was like my family, and I had carved out a very interesting job that managed to combine writing, working with people, buildin web apps, and leading a very innovative team.
+Our flagship product (SmartSwipe) had become a huge part of my life, the team was like my family, and I had carved out a very interesting job that managed to combine writing, working with people, building web apps, and leading a very innovative team.
 Alas, my desire to publish a magazine was rekindled and I got rather obsessed with a software product that I needed to publish it.
 So, with one year of runway saved up, I left the SmartSwipe project behind and went out on my own.

 ##Organization #1 - a return to publishing##